 Speed Test WiFi Analyzer by analiti Experts Group might not be the prettiest speed test app, but it's definitely powerful.
 The program's utilitarian design gives you very detailed information without any fluff.
 Not only does Speed Test do standard speed tests well, but it also has a built-in Wi-Fi analyzer to help detail coverage in different parts of your home.
 This feature is especially handy for users who have multiple nodes.
 If you're a nerd for deep Wi-Fi metrics, this app will give you detailed RSSI stats, a signal analyzer, decoded IEEE 802.11 beacon information, a spectrum map, and TCP and UDP tests for iPerf3 servers.
 If none of that made sense to you, then maybe the other speed test apps on this list would be a better fit.

 Either way, Speed Test WiFi Analyzer by analiti is available on Google Play and the Amazon Appstore.
-Unfortunately, there is not an iOS variant.
+Unfortunately, there isn't a version for iOS.
 The app is available for free, but paying a one-time $1.99 fee will remove ads.
 For access to the expert features listed above, the app will cost $0.99 for 24 hours, $1.99 for the month, $9.99 for the year and $19.99 for life.

 4. Speedtest by Ookla (iOS, Android, Windows, Mac)